Discover London's Best Museum & Gallery Exhibitions

 Find what's on, what's upcoming, and what's closing soon – all in one place.

-The Great Mughals: Art, Architecture and Opulence exhibition offers a mesmerizing glimpse into the meticulously crafted splendor of the Mughal Court during its Golden Age, particularly between 1560 and 1660.
+The Great Mughals: Art, Architecture and Opulence exhibition showcases the vibrant artistic achievements and cultural diversity of the Mughal Empire during its Golden Age.

-The 'Wildlife Photographer of the Year' exhibition celebrates its 60th anniversary, showcasing 100 stunning photographs that reveal the beauty and diversity of life on Earth.
+The 'Wildlife Photographer of the Year' exhibition returns for its sixtieth year, showcasing 100 stunning photographs that capture the extraordinary beauty and vulnerability of life on Earth.

 Discover what's on now at London's top museums.

-The Great Mughals: Art, Architecture and Opulence exhibition offers a mesmerizing glimpse into the meticulously crafted splendor of the Mughal Court during its Golden Age, particularly between 1560 and 1660.
+The Great Mughals: Art, Architecture and Opulence exhibition showcases the vibrant artistic achievements and cultural diversity of the Mughal Empire during its Golden Age.

-The 'Wildlife Photographer of the Year' exhibition celebrates its 60th anniversary, showcasing 100 stunning photographs that reveal the beauty and diversity of life on Earth.
+The 'Wildlife Photographer of the Year' exhibition returns for its sixtieth year, showcasing 100 stunning photographs that capture the extraordinary beauty and vulnerability of life on Earth.

 See what's on now, what's opening soon, and what's closing soon.
 Each listing includes key details, dates, and helpful tags.